JPeer264/node-rcs-core/docs/api/keyframeslibrary.md

 Options:

-- origKeyframe (boolean): If true the input is the original keyframe so it will return the minified keyframe.
+- origKeyframe `<Boolean>`: If true the input is the original keyframe so it will return the minified keyframe.
 Default: `true`

 Example: